circuits/circuits/docs/source/start/installing.rst

 ==========

-If you have not installed circuits via the the `setuptools <http://pypi.python.org/pypi/setuptools>`_ easy_install tool, then the following installation instructions will apply to you.
-Either you've downloaded a source package or cloned the development repository.

 Installing from a Source Package
 --------------------------------
+*If you have downloaded a source archive, this applies to you.*

 .. code-block:: sh